 The privacy tab, located on the left column of the settings page, adjusts your default sharing, search and contact settings.

 Who can see my stuff?

 Choose “Everyone” or “Friends of Friends.”
 You must approve all friend requests before they are allowed to view your full profile.

 Who can look me up?

-The Timeline and Tagging tab, located on the left column of the settings page, gives you control over what appears on your Facebook Timeline.
+The Profile and Tagging tab, located on the left column of the settings page, gives you control over what appears on your Facebook Timeline.

 Who can add to my timeline: Turn on “Review posts friends tag you in before they appear on your timeline?” to give you control over what you are tagged in.